Ender's Game (comics)

 War of Gifts[edit]

-Released December 2009, this one-shot is based on the novel of the same name, taking place during the events of Ender's Game and Ender's Shadow.
-Zeck Morgan was raised by his minister father to be a pious, God-fearing child, devoted to his church.
-Unfortunately, when the International Fleet decides Zeck is a candidate for training in Battle School, they tear him from his home and prepare him for war.
+Released December 2009, this one-shot comic is based on the novel of the same name, taking place during the events of Ender's Game and Ender's Shadow.
+The main protagonist is Zeck Morgan, a child raised by his minister father to be a pious, God-fearing child, devoted to his church.
+The International Fleet decides Zeck is a prime candidate for training in Battle School, and take him from his home to prepare him for war.
 Zeck refuses to participate in the school's war-games due to his pacifist religious beliefs.
-When he sees a Dutch student give a friend a small present in celebration of Saint Nicholas' Eve —seemingly violating Battle School's rules against religious practice—he raises an uproar that may tear Battle School apart.
-Can even Ender Wiggin calm this furor?
-[6]
+While there, Zeck sees a Dutch student give a friend a small present in celebration of Saint Nicholas' Eve —seemingly violating Battle School's rules against religious practice; the following events show the deep divisions between children of many religious and spiritual backgrounds thrown into Battle School.[6]

 Mazer in Prison[edit]